-The number of quarantine rooms will be limited, so new Members should book their quarantine rooms early as we may not be able to accommodate all new arrivals to the College.
+The number of quarantine rooms will be limited in the autumn, so new Members should book their quarantine rooms early as we may not be able to accommodate all new arrivals to the College.
 You will receive information about how to do this when you are offered a place.
 If you are unable to quarantine at the College, or choose to make your own arrangements, then we suggest you book a private apartment, perhaps through a website like booking.com or Airbnb.
-We will require evidence when you arrive at the College that you have completed 14 days of quarantine in the UK before you can join us.
+We will require evidence when you arrive at the College that you have completed 10 days of quarantine in the UK before you can join us.

 What measures are in place to support Members with COVID-19?

 Goodenough offers excellent pastoral, physical and mental care support for Members and a friendly small College environment where Members who are having difficulties are able to access a range of formal and informal support services.